Obama commutes Puerto Rican nationalist's sentence

 The group was responsible for dozens of bombings and incendiary attacks during the decade, according to law enforcement officials.
 The bombings were called terror attacks and resulted in at least five deaths and more than $3 million in property damage, according to a 1999 House report for the Committee on Government Reform.

-In one attack the group claimed responsibility for, a booby-trapped body was used to lure a NYPD officer into an abandoned building.
+In one attack for which the group claimed responsibility, a booby-trapped body was used to lure a NYPD officer into an abandoned building.
 The resultant explosion permanently disabled the officer.

 The statement taking credit for the attack warned: "(To) make it clear, for every repressive action taken against our communities or against FALN. independentistas, we will respond with revolutionary violence.''

-In late 1976, Chicago police uncovered a bomb factory run FALN, a discovery that led to the arrest of López Rivera, the House report said.
+In late 1976, Chicago police uncovered a bomb factory run by FALN, a discovery that led to the arrest of López Rivera, the House report said.

 In 1999, then-President Bill Clinton offered clemency to 16 FALN prisoners who had been incarcerated while fighting for an independent Puerto Rico through violent means.
 Fourteen accepted the offer, but López Rivera was one of two prisoners who declined.